o3de/o3de.org/content/docs/user-guide/engine/codegen/template-drivers.md

 Template drivers can extend this information by implementing the `apply_transformations` method.
 For more information, see [Preprocessing Intermediate Data](#az-code-gen-template-drivers-pre-processing-intermediate-data).

-The `render_template_to_file` method takes a template file and argument key-value pairs to pass into the template engine directly and an output path to write the template engine render output to disk.
+The `render_template_to_file` method takes a template file and argument key-value pairs to pass into the template engine directly, and an output path to write the template engine render output to disk.

 ## Configuring Automatic Build Injection {#az-code-gen-template-drivers-configuring-automatic-build-injection}